The package installer places the app files in

-Extra python packages can be installed by setting the enviroment variable
+Extra python packages can be installed by setting the environment variable

-The used database backend can be configured with enviroment variables (before the first setup) or in the config file after the installation.
+The used database backend can be configured with environment variables (before the first setup) or in the config file after the installation.
 Check the configuration section for more information.

 To change the data storage location, link the new location to

 A rough outline of steps to achieve this could be: